 Deputy Registrar – Howard Dellar

-Howard Dellar is head of the Ecclesiastical Education & Charities Department and a Partner at Lee Bolton Monier-Williams.
+Howard Dellar is head of the Ecclesiastical Education and Charities Department and Senior Partner at Lee Bolton Monier-Williams.

 Deputy Registrar – Susan Newell